 Birding in the Adirondacks

 It's time to grab your binoculars, telephoto lenses, and sense of adventure!
 Birding in the Adirondacks is exciting and unique with such a diversity of species and habitats.
-Whether you're looking to add to your "life list" or revisit old favorites, a bird for everyone can be found here.
+Whether you're looking to add to your "life list" or revisit old favorites, we promise that you'll have such a great time birding in the Adirondacks that you'll want to come back again and again.

 On the fly

 Birding in the Adirondacks is not limited to one season.
 All four seasons offer something different.
 Spring and fall are especially dramatic, with birds returning, leaving, or passing through the region.
-Maybe you'll spot a Snow Goose near Malone or one of eighteen species of warblers at Massawepie Mire near Tupper Lake.
+Maybe you'll spot a Snow Goose in valley farmlands or one of eighteen species of warblers at Massawepie Mire near Tupper Lake.
 Summer is typically a quieter season, but tweets can still be heard from locals, such as Black-capped Chickadees or American Bitterns.
-As the snow falls, hardy residents remain at many Adirondack locations.
-You'll likely see and hear Pileated Woodpeckers, Bohemian Waxwings, and Snow Buntings.
-During winter months on the shore of Lake Champlain, many raptors, ducks, and other aquatic birds take advantage of the open waters and typically less harsh weather.
+As the snow falls, hardy residents remain at many Adirondack locations and some species are regular winter visitors.
+Snow Buntings, Red Crossbills, Bohemian Waxwings, and sometimes Pine Grosbeaks can be found.
+During winter months on the shore of Lake Champlain, many raptors, ducks, and other aquatic birds take advantage of the typically open waters and typically less harsh weather.

 Birds of a feather